cs220s25/JJJTeamProject/README.md

 Once that has been completed, cd into the repo, and change the permissions on the `LocalDeploy.sh` file by using the command `chmod +x LocalDeploy.sh`.
 You can now execute `./LocalDeploy.sh` as a command, which will deploy the bot.

 # For EC2 Deployment:
 In the AWS Learner Lab, go to the Secrets Manager service, and store a new secret.
-Give it the key `DISCORD_TOKEN`, and the value of your own discord bot token.
-Repeat this step, storing another secret with the key `CHANNEL_NAME`, using the name of the channel you want the bot to run in as the value.
+Give it the key name `DISCORD_TOKEN`, and the value of your own discord bot token.
+Repeat this step, storing another secret with the key name `CHANNEL_NAME`, using the name of the channel you want the bot to run in as the value.

-Create a role connected to the secrets manager (or use the provided learner lab role), and attach it to the IAM Instance Profile advanced option after starting to create a new EC2 instance.
+Create a role connected to the secrets manager (or use the provided learner lab role labeled 'LabRole'), and attach it to the IAM Instance Profile advanced option after starting to create a new EC2 instance.
 Then, upload the `userData.sh` file from your local repo to the user data option.
 Finally, launch your instance.
 This will deploy the bot.

 ## Technologies Used